kohler/hotcrp/devel/apidoc/search.md

 Return a list of search actions accessible via HotCRP’s API.

 Search actions perform actions on a set of papers specified via search.
-In the HotCRP web application, many search actions are shown underneath the search list; examples include “Get > Review forms (zip)” or “Tag > Add to order”.
-This API endpoint retrieves the search actions that the current user can access programmatically via the `/searchaction` API.
+In the HotCRP web application, search actions are shown underneath the search list;
+examples include “Download > Review forms (zip)” and “Tag > Add to order”.
+The `/searchactions` API endpoint retrieves the search actions that the current user can access programmatically via the `/searchaction` API.

 * response actions [search_action]: List of available actions